Thelma Rowell

-Thelma Elisabeth Rowell (1935–2024) was a British biologist and zoologist known mostly for her work with monkeys and sheep.
+Thelma Elizabeth Rowell (1935–2024) was a British biologist and zoologist known mostly for her work with monkeys and sheep.
 She was a professor of zoology at the University of California, Berkeley from 1974 to 1994.

 Rowell was known for her field research on Olive baboons in Uganda.
 Her work challenged the then-prevailing assumptions about baboon society and the "army model" that centered the role of male aggression and hierarchy.
 She was a key thinker in pushing primatology toward abandoning the idea of a single "primate pattern," which purported to characterize social behaviors across different species and locations.
 Instead, throughout her career, she emphasized the complexity of animal behavior and the pitfalls of sweeping generalizations.

 Among her peers in primatology, Rowell was known as an iconoclast who challenged anthropocentric assumptions about animal behavior.
 Her contemporaries coined the term "Thelma Effect" to refer to thinking that challenged dogma in their field.
 Rowell's work was widely appreciated by feminists, but she eschewed identifying or being seen as supporting any particular ideology.